 Keri says: Getting quality shut-eye is essential and impacts every aspect of your life.
 If you sleep more, you’ll make smarter food choices, have the energy for all the things you need to do at home, and it will likely boost your mood.
 Sounds great, but it’s not always that easy, right?
 I hear you.
 I’m not a good sleeper.
 I have to work on this pillar to be just average at it.

 Like most of us, there are a lot of things causing me stress right now, which I know doesn’t help my sleep cause.
-COVID-19 has changed everything for us all.
+The pandemic has changed everything for us all.
 I am constantly thinking about my business, my children most of all, and the overall state of the world.
 Am I doing enough?
 Listening enough?
 How am I being supportive to my children, my family, my colleagues?
-There never seems to be enough time in the day to tackle all the tasks, so each night my mind is going over my ever growing to-do list — did I make that doctor’s appointment, did I double book morning meetings, did I lose my patience too quickly with the kids?
+There never seems to be enough time in the day to tackle all the tasks, so each night my mind goes over my ever-growing to-do list.
+Did I make that doctor’s appointment?
+Did I double book morning meetings?
+Did I lose my patience too quickly with the kids?
 So, with life being busy and unpredictable, being able to get seven to eight hours of sleep every night isn’t easy.

 I am going to walk you though my evening to hopefully inspire you to set up a routine of your own.

 I am go-go-go through dinner.
 Then it’s dishes, wrap up a little work or help the kids with anything they may need, and finally take a breather.
-I might take a little time to watch a show (I never used to watch tv, but have recently gotten more into a couple different series and I have to say, it’s a joy) or read a book.
+I might take a little time to watch a show (I never used to watch TV, but have recently gotten into a couple series, and it’s a joy) or read a book.
 I enjoy having chamomile tea while I do this.
-On many nights I’ll also take a supplement that aids in sleep as well.
+On many nights, I’ll also take a supplement that aids in sleep.

 Each night I have a set routine for washing up and getting my room in order for sleep.
 I wash my face (I switch up a bunch of clean cleansers.
 Right now I’m using a Barbara Strum one), moisturize and then use an oil (I’m oil obsessed!).
-If I have time (or I”m not too tired!), I’ll do some foam rolling (I use my friend Lauren Roxburgh’s) or use my Higher Dose sauna wrap.
+If I have time or I”m not too tired, I’ll do some foam rolling (I use my friend Lauren Roxburgh’s Lo Rox Aligned Rollers) or my Higher Dose infrared sauna wrap.

 I write lists when wrapping up my day and then again before bed.
 This helps take things off my mind before trying to relax.
 Writing to-dos and organizing is always helpful for me.
 And that includes writing down what is causing me stress, too.
 I like to think of it as putting my thoughts to bed.

-And, of course a bedtime meditation.
+And, of course a bedtime meditation is the perfect way to induce slumber.
 There are so many benefits to a daily meditation practice.
-I like to do it in the morning—and if there’s time in the afternoon as well.
+I like to do it in the morning and, if there’s time, in the afternoon as well.
 Here are five meditations that can help you tonight!